More than a century of discovery and service

-Despite opposition fears of harming Circle’s urban mission or medical faculty reputations, former university president Stanley Ikenberry walked from the Medical Center to Circle Campus to signify his goal of unifying the two campuses.
+Despite opposition fears that a merger would harm Circle’s urban mission or the reputations of the medical faculty, former university president Stanley Ikenberry signaled his support for unifying the Medical Center and Circle campuses by walking from one to the other.
 The new UIC was created in 1982 and within five years had attained Carnegie “Research I” classification.

 1982 and on: University of Illinois at Chicago (UIC)